mshemeel/java-learning/README.md

 ## Contributing

-Feel free to contribute to this learning platform by:
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to this project.
-1. Submitting issues for content improvements
-2. Creating pull requests with new content
-3. Suggesting new topics to cover
-4. Providing feedback on existing content

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+## Feedback

+We value your feedback!
+Please submit any comments or suggestions through our [feedback form](https://yourusername.github.io/java-learning/feedback/) or by creating an issue in this repository.

 ## Acknowledgments